nubank/fklearn/docs/source/contributing.rst

 .. code-block:: bash

-  python -m pytest tests/
+  python3 -m pytest tests/

 Or if you want to run only one test:

 .. code-block:: bash

-  python -m pytest tests/test-file-name.py::test_method_name
+  python3 -m pytest tests/test-file-name.py::test_method_name

 You must write tests for every feature **always**, you can look at the other tests to have a better idea how we implement them.